koravella/Eltex_EmbeddedC/README.md

     2. [tree_fork] Build a tree of 6 processes (the first process has two child, where one of them has one child, and the second has two child), output pid and ppid for verification.
+    3. [shell] A simple command interpreter that runs the entered commands in a separate process.
+* [lecture25]
+    1. A program for visualizing the effect of a nice change for one of two identical processes.
+Both processes run on the same core (using sched_setaffinity()).